Who Really Owns Your Outdoor Gear Brands

 | Arc'teryx Technical outdoor apparel & climbing equipment

-Est. 1989 | Amer Sports Inc AS | Anta Sports Products Ltd (China, ~52% stake) | Foreign-Controlled | Prime Arc'teryx maintains exceptional product quality, technical innovation, and premium positioning despite ownership changes, with strong brand loyalty and continued investment in R&D rather than cost-cutting.
+Est. 1989 | Amer Sports Inc AS | Anta Sports Products Ltd (China, ~52% stake) | Foreign-Controlled | Prime Arc'teryx maintains exceptional product quality, technical innovation, and brand prestige in premium outdoor gear despite ownership changes, with strong market positioning and continued investment in R&D rather than cost-cutting.
 Arc'teryx maintains exceptional product quality, technical innovation, and… | Helsinki, Finland |

 | Founded in 1989 in North Vancouver by Dave Lane and Jeremy Guard, named after the Archaeopteryx fossil.
 Acquired by Finnish conglomerate Amer Sports in 2005.
 In 2019, a Chinese-led consortium anchored by Anta Sports (China's largest sportswear company) bought Amer Sports for $5.2B.
 Despite its Canadian heritage and premium positioning, Arc'teryx is now majority-controlled by Chinese investors.
 Amer Sports IPO'd on the NYSE in 2024.
 Founded in 1989 in North Vancouver by Dave…⚠ Majority-controlled by Chinese investors led by Anta Sports since 2019 acquisition; Arc'teryx's Canadian identity now sits under Chinese corporate ownership. ⚠ Majority-controlled by Chinese investors led by Anta Sports… |